 The PSA Blood Test

-PSA plays a variety of roles, the most familiar being screening to detect prostate cancer at an early stage.
+PSA plays a variety of roles, the most familiar being screening to detect prostate cancer.
 PSA also helps to define the Stages of Blue.
 Another role of PSA is to detect cancer relapse after surgery or radiation.
-Lastly, rises or declines in PSA after hormone therapy or chemotherapy help determine whether a treatment is working.
+Lastly, rises or declines in PSA after hormone therapy or chemotherapy help determine whether a treatment is working or not.

 Prostate Cancer Screening is Controversial

 PSA screening often leads to the detection of small, essentially harmless cancers.
-However, doctors and patients frequently overreact, rushing into unnecessary radical treatment.
-Over treatment of tiny cancers became such a big problem that in 2011 a government-sponsored team of experts, the U.S. Preventative Services Task Force, issued a warning against routine PSA screening.
-This recommendation was recently modified, acknowledging the possible value of PSA screening in well-informed patients.
+Doctors and patients frequently overreact, rushing into unnecessary radical treatment.
+Over-treatment of tiny cancers became such a big problem that in 2011 a government-sponsored team of experts, the U.S. Preventive Services Task Force, issued a warning against routine PSA screening.
+This recommendation was recently rescinded, acknowledging the value of PSA screening in well-informed patients.

 Scans Measure the Size of the Prostate

 Imaging with ultrasound or MRI improves the accuracy of PSA.
-Many men run high PSA levels from a condition called BPH that is totally unrelated to cancer.
-BPH is benign enlargement of the prostate gland, a common phenomenon associated with aging.
-The main issue is that PSA increases as the gland enlarges, but this rise in PSA has nothing to do with cancer.
+Let me explain why.
+Many men run high PSA levels from a condition called BPH that is totally unrelated to cancer, creating concerns that prostate cancer might be present.
+However, BPH is benign enlargement of the prostate gland, a common phenomenon associated with aging that is unrelated to prostate cancer.

-There is a specific method for determining when the PSA is elevated higher than what would be expected for an enlarged prostate.
-It works by determining the prostate size in cubic centimeters(cc) using imaging and dividing the size by 10.
+The formula for determining when the PSA is outside the range expected when the enlarged gland is taken into account is as follows: PSA is “normal” when your PSA is approximately the same number as when your prostate volume is divided by 10.
 For example, a noncancerous 30cc prostate should have a PSA of around 3.0; for a noncancerous 50cc prostate the PSA should be around 5.0.
 A man’s PSA with a 100cc prostate will be approximately 10.
 PSA is only abnormal (the official term is a “high PSA density”) when it’s 50 percent higher than would be expected, based on the prostate’s size.
 For example, a man’s PSA is abnormal if he has a 30cc prostate and his PSA is above 4.5.
 An abnormal PSA for a 50cc prostate is above 7.5.
 For a 100cc gland, PSA would need to be above 15 to be suspicious.

 PSA Density

-Doctors use a less intuitive way to determine when the PSA is higher than what can be attributed to an enlarged prostate.
-The net effect, however, is the same.
+Doctors use a less intuitive way to do the exact same calculation.
 Instead of dividing PSA into the gland volume, they do the opposite.
 They divide the gland volume into the PSA.
 Using this inverted formula, an abnormal PSA relative to a specific-sized prostate is anything above 0.15.
 Men above 0.15, using this formula, are said to have a high “PSA Density.”

 A Suggested PSA Screening Protocol